-Learning how to make the color brown, may not sound like the most exciting color at first thought…!
+Learning how to make brown color, may not sound like the most exciting color at first thought…!
 However, it is an absolutely necessary color especially if you are painting from what you see in life.
-We encounter brown all the time in nature.
-And there are all sorts of different kinds of brown colors – cool browns, warm browns, dark browns, light browns, the list goes on!
+We encounter different shades of brown color all the time in nature.
+And there are all sorts of different kinds of brown colors – cool browns, warm brown colors, dark browns, light browns, the list goes on!

-In this article, you will first discover how to make the color brown.
-As well as, mixing what colors make brown.
-Then I will teach you how to make different shades of brown colors.
-So that you will know how to mix whatever kind of brown values you may encounter as you paint!
+In this article, you will first learn what colors make brown, along with how to make the color brown.
+Then I will go into further detail by showing you how to make different shades of brown colors.
+So that you will know how to mix whatever kind of brown color values you may encounter as you paint!

 - 2 A more complex approach to mixing shades of brown color